-The most distinctive feature of FMS, one that differentiates it from similar conditions, is the existence of certain tender spots eighteen specific spots where the muscles are abnormally tender to the touch.
+The most distinctive feature of FMS, one that differentiates it from similar conditions, is the existence of certain tender spots – eighteen specific spots where the muscles are abnormally sore to the touch.
 These points tend to cluster around the neck, shoulders, chest, knees, elbows region, and hips, and include the following:

 Most people with FMS also have associated sleep disorders such as sleep apnea, restless leg syndrome, bruxism (grinding teeth), and sleep myoclonus (a sudden rapid contraction of muscle, or a group of muscles, during sleep or as one is falling asleep).
-Not surprisingly, people with FMS often suffer from chronic fatigue that can range of mild to incapacitating.
+Not surprisingly, people with FMS often suffer from chronic fatigue that can range from mild to disabling.
 Other disorders common to sufferers of FMS include:

-Some evidence points to a problem with the immune system; certain immunological abnormalities are common among people with FMS.
-Other possible causes that have been proposed include infection with Epstein-Barr virus (glandular fever), with the fungus Candida albicans, chronic mercury poisoning from amalgam dental fillings, anaemia, parasites, hypoglycaemia (low blood sugar) and hypothyroidism (low thyroid function).
-Some experts believe that FMS may be related to chronic fatigue syndrome (CFS), which causes similar symptoms, except that in FMS, muscle pain predominates over fatigue, whereas with CFS, fatigue predominates over pain.
-FMS has even been misdiagnosed as Parkinson’s disease or multiple sclerosis.
-Because malabsorption problems are common in people with FMS, higher than normal doses of all supplemental nutrients are needed.
+Some evidence points to a problem with the immune system; specific immunological abnormalities are common among people with FMS.
+Other possible causes also include infection with the Epstein-Barr virus (glandular fever), Candida albicans, chronic mercury poisoning from amalgam fillings, anaemia, parasites.
+Hypoglycemia (low blood sugar) and hypothyroidism (low thyroid function) also count.
+Besides, some experts believe that FMS may be related to chronic fatigue syndrome (CFS), which causes similar symptoms, except that in FMS, muscle pain predominates over fatigue.
+In contrast, with CFS, fatigue predominates over pain.
+It has happened that even medical professionals misdiagnosed FMS as Parkinson’s disease or multiple sclerosis.
+Because malabsorption problems are common in people with FMS, higher than regular doses of all supplemental nutrients are needed.

 Include pomegranates and pomegranate juice (some commercial makes have high sugar!) in your diet.
 They have anti-inflammatory and antioxidant properties.